azpeteryang/azpeteryang.github.io/_pages/cv.md

 Projects
 ======

 * Research on the Plasmonic Nano Antenna
   * Conducted Research on Plasmonic Nano Antenna for Wireless Network of Nano sensors
-  * Compared the effect of using Plasmonic Nano Antennas and using classical antenna(Perfect Electrical Conductor behavior)
+  * Compared the effect of using Plasmonic Nano Antennas and using classical antenna (Assume the classical atenna has Perfect Electrical Conductor behavior)
   * Did Simulation of the length of the Nano Antenna with respect to the frequency in Terahertz band
+  * Designed Dynamic Massive MIMO to solve the distance problem of communicating using Terahertz band by properly placing antenna elements which can swich among different modes.

 * Psychological Regulation System Based on VR
   * Completed a decision tree in analysis process, achieved automatic selection of different videos according to users’ respective psychological conditions.
   * Realized ability to store and retrieve data in self-built Alibaba Cloud database, presented users’ physiological data via curve graph in real time.
   * Developed a method using Arduino to send data collected from brainwave and skin conductor sensors.